Tunisia: Geography

 Tunisia has a coastline 1148 km long.
 In maritime terms, the country claims a contiguous zone of 24 nmi, and a territorial sea of 12 nmi.
 The city of Tunis is built on a hill slope down to the lake of Tunis.
 These hills contain places such as Notre-Dame de Tunis, Ras Tabia, La Rabta, La Kasbah, Montfleury and La Manoubia with altitudes just above 50 metres (160 feet).
 The city is located at the crossroads of a narrow strip of land between Lake Tunis and Séjoumi.

-Tunisia is the eighteenth most water stressed country in the world.
+Tunisia was the eighteenth most water stressed country in the world in 2022.

 Tunisia's climate is Mediterranean in the north, with mild rainy winters and hot, dry summers.
 The south of the country is desert.
 The terrain in the north is mountainous, which, moving south, gives way to a hot, dry central plain.
 The south is semiarid, and merges into the Sahara.
 A series of salt lakes, known as chotts or shatts, lie in an east–west line at the northern edge of the Sahara, extending from the Gulf of Gabes into Algeria.
 The lowest point is Chott el Djerid at 17 m below sea level and the highest is Jebel ech Chambi at 1544 m.

 Tunisia is home to five terrestrial ecoregions: Mediterranean conifer and mixed forests, Saharan halophytics, Mediterranean dry woodlands and steppe, Mediterranean woodlands and forests, and North Saharan steppe and woodlands.